Draegerwerk builds U.S. plant to fill respirator mask order

-German medical equipment maker Draegerwerk said it would build a production site on the U.S. east coast to fill a government order for N95-type respirator masks, a key piece of protective equipment for healthcare workers battling the coronavirus outbreak.
+German medical equipment maker Draegerwerk said it would build a factory on the U.S. east coast within months to fill a government order for N95 respirator masks and that it was in talks with other governments over similar projects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)